atsushieno/aap-core/README.md

 We have [aap-lv2](https://github.com/atsushieno/aap-lv2) and [aap-juce](https://github.com/atsushieno/aap-juce/) repositories that achieve these objectives, to some extent.
 We have some plugins from these world working (to some extent) - check out our [Wiki page](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts) for more comprehensive list.
 Note that there is no plugin UI integration support yet.

+## Trying it out

+We have some hacky ["AAP APK Installer"](https://github.com/atsushieno/aap-ci-package-installer) Android application that facilitates installing the latest APK builds from GitHub Actions build artifacts.
+Note that they are not trusted application for your Android system, whereas they are fully automated except for those packages I upload to DeployGate (you can also build AAP APK Installer from source on Android Studio, which is much easier than building and installing each plugin app from source).

 ## AAP features, characteristics, unique points

 **Android is supported, and it is the first citizen** : no other audio plugin frameworks achieve that (except for [AudioRoute SDK](https://github.com/AudioRoute/AudioRoute-SDK), as far as @atsushieno knows).
 Hosts and plugins are distributed as different apps and therefore live in different process spaces.